secretGeek/til/gulp/getting_started.md

     npm install --save-dev gulp

+The `--save-dev` flag means gulp will be added to the dependencies of your `package.json` file (if you have one)

+(Reminder: `package.json` is the file npm uses for describing a node package)

 That gave me a *LOT* of output, which I'll break up and discuss in pieces...

 Hmmm... gulp, the task runner, (transitively) depends on some very out of date things.